-The 15th anniversary of 9/11 brought back many memories.
+The 17th anniversary of 9/11 brings back many memories.
 All of us who remember that day recall where we were and how we heard about the attack.
 And our lives will be forever different.

 When tragedy occurs, we see the worst of humanity and the best of humanity.
 Christians around the nation rushed to the stricken city to help.
 One of those was police chaplain Tim Storey of Alabaster who was part of a team sent to encourage fellow police officers some six months after 9/11.